 The price of magic has been devalued.

 Since the birth of Social Media, the whole world has learned something about mass marketing.
 Communication skills lessons come free with a Facebook profile.
-The general public have fervent opinions about all sorts of campaigns.
-Just think Mr Trump, Mrs May, Brexit and Kendall Jenner's Pepsi ad.
+The general public have fervent opinions about all sorts of things and they love to rant about them.
 Many of the skills that our agency used to sell - things that seemed slightly magical at the time - have been democratised.

 Advertising isn’t founded on honesty.